umd-mith/airwaves/README.md

 ## 8. Deploy to Production

-The website is currently published on the MITH website at https://mith.umd.edu/airwaves In order to publish there your SSH pubkey (which you created above) needs to be added to the `/home/ubuntu/.ssh/authorized_keys` file on wordpress.mith.us server.
-Email your public key to edsu@umd.edu and he will do that for you if you don't have permission to do it yourself.

-Once your key is set up you will want to ensure you have the latest code on
-GitHub:
+In order to deploy a new version of the [production site] you will need to to create a new *tagged release* and then *push* your new tag to GitHub.
+Once pushed, Netlify will notice the new tag, and will automatically build and deploy the new website for you.
+You can log in to [Netlify] to watch the build and deploy progress.
+The tag version numbers follow the [semver] naming conventions.
+For example:

+    git tag v0.7.0
-    git pull
+    git push --tags

-And then you can publish to mith.umd.edu:

-    npm run publish

-This command will build the site and then use the rsync command to push the new files up to the MITH webserver.
-You may need to wait for the Varnish cache to expire for your changes to become available.

 ## 9. Exhibit Creation with Netlify

 Finally there are administration forms available on the staging site that allow for the creation of exhibits.
 You can find these at https://unlocking.netlify.app/admin/ In order to use these forms you will need to be added to MITH's Netlify account.
-Please email edsu@umd.edu to request access.

-When exhibits are saved here they should be viewable on the staging site at airwaves.netlify.app once the build has completed.
-In order to publish these changes to the
+When new exhibits are saved they should be viewable on the [staging site] once the build has completed.

 ## 10. Updating this Documentation